Cynnwys

 Statistics for England and Wales on the courts, prison population, perpetrators, and reoffending.

-The Police.uk website includes police recorded crime data for England, Wales, and Northern Ireland.
-It provides street-level recorded crime counts presented using a crime mapping tool.
+The Police.uk website includes police recorded crime data for England, Wales and Northern Ireland.
+The Police.uk website provides street level recorded crime counts presented using a crime mapping tool.
 This allows you to view crime maps for a specific area (for example, your own neighbourhood) and gives a count of crimes in that area as well as an indication of the street location where the crime occurred.

 Crime statistics for Scotland are collected and published separately.
-The latest police recorded crime data for Scotland can be downloaded from Scottish Law and Order Statistics.
-The latest police recorded crime data for Northern Ireland can be downloaded from Northern Ireland Statistics and Research Agency (NISRA) Crime and Justice Statistics.
+The latest police recorded crime data for Scotland can be downloaded from the Scottish Government website.